-In an effort to provide our smaller clients a reasonably-priced alternative as part of the overall Cyber Security audit process, Humble Monkey is now offering internal and external penetration testing.
+To augment providers like eSentire and in an effort to provide our smaller clients a reasonably-priced alternative as part of the overall Cyber Security audit process, Humble Monkey is now offering internal and external penetration testing using Rapid7.
 The goal is not only to minimize your firm’s exposure but also to document the effort and progression over time.
 We believe it is important to demonstrate an ongoing operational effort in the face of an ever-changing threat environment.

 From an SEC or FINRA point of view – this is where smaller firms need to be…actively involved in evaluating and managing their Cyber Security risk !